Sayyed Muhammad Tabatabei Fesharaki

 Sayyed Muhammad Tabatabei Fesharaki (Persian:سید محمد طباطبایی فشارکی) was an eminent shia jurist in 13th Lunar Hijrah.
 He was considered as Master of eminent religious scholars such as Muhammad Hosein Na'ini and Abdul-Karim Ha'eri Yazdi, the founder of Qom Seminary.

 Life

-He was born in known family of Tabatabaei Sadat.
-His Father Abulqasem possessed an infant by the Name of Sayyed Muhammad in Fesharak Isfahan.
-Sayyed Muhammad lost his Father during early years but His Mother help him to complete the stage of education.
-Travelling in karbala, Muhammad participated in the courses of Hasan ibn Sayyed Muhammad Mujahid.
+He was born in a known family of Tabatabaei Sadat.
+His father Abulqasem had a child called Sayyed Muhammad in Fesharak Isfahan.
+Sayyed Muhammad lost his father during his early childhood years.
+His mother raised him until he finished his education.
+Travelling in Karbala, Muhammad participated in the courses of Hasan ibn Sayyed Muhammad Mujahid.

-He Also learned knowledges of fiqh and principles from Fazil Ardekani as an eminent master.
-He also travelled to Najaf and took part in the courses od Mirazye Shirazi.He had a special relation with his master Mirza Shirazi such a way that Mirza consulted with him in solving the problems and different subjects.
+He also learned about fiqh and principles from Fazil Ardekani an eminent master.
+He also traveled to Najaf and took part in the courses od Mirazye Shirazi.
+He had a particular relation with his master Mirza Shirazi such a way that Mirza consulted with him in solving the problems and different subjects.